 International BCom student looks forward to meeting new people this term

-February 7, 2022 | Hamilton, ON
+February 7, 2022 ·

-Contributed by Ishaan Jain, Commerce Level II and international student
+Contributed by: Ishaan Jain, Commerce Level II and international student

 Ishaan Jain, Commerce Level II and international student from India, shares his thoughts on returning to in-person learning.